cafour/helveg/README.md

 ## License

 * The source code is licensed under the [BSD 3-Clause License](./LICENSE).
-* Visual Studio Icons in `./packages/helveg-diagram/icons/vs` are licensed under the [Visual Studio Image Library License](./packages/helveg-diagram/icons/vs/VS_LICENSE.rtf), allowing their use in applications.
 * Icons in `./packages/helveg-diagram/icons/vscode` are from the [`vscode-codicons` repository](https://github.com/microsoft/vscode-codicons), were created by Microsoft, and are licensed under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/legalcode).
 * The NuGet icon in `./packages/helveg-diagram/icons/nuget/NuGet.svg` is licensed under the [CC-BY License](https://creativecommons.org/licenses/by/2.0/).
 Also see https://github.com/NuGet/Media.
 * The ingredients used in the _CodePizza_ feature are based on a number of royalty-free images.
 A complete list can be found in [~/docs/codepizza.md](./codepizza.md).